Frequently Asked Questions (FAQs)

 SHE3FRW is offered in Semester 2, and again in Summer Semester.

 Your placement dates should fall within the semester of enrollment.
-If, for example, you enrol in SHE3FRW in Summer Semester 2017 / 2018, you will need to complete all of your placement hours between 30 October 2017 and 9 February 2.
+If, for example, you participated in SHE3FRW in Summer Semester 2018 / 2019, you would will need to complete all of your placement hours between 5 November and 15 February.

 The exact timing of your placement, however, is flexible.
 Some students opt to do their 100-140 hours as a block placement (attending full time), which generally works out at 4 continuous weeks at placement.
 Others opt to do 1 or 2 days per week spread out over the semester.